cryptotechguru/metatron/README.md

 You can [clone or fork this repository](https://github.com/cryptotechguru/metatron) to get started.

-See the [docs](docs/README.md) for a detailed explination about Metatron.
+See the [docs](docs/README.md) for a detailed explanation about Metatron.

 ## Getting started